Election 2024Meet the Voters

 Election 2024: Yvonne Farrell, a fourth-year student at the Phil debating society in Trinity, says she's 'not looking for potholes to be fixed, I’m looking for housing'.
 Photograph: Chris Maddaloni

-Inside Trinity College Dublin’s graduate memorial building, more commonly known as the GMB, chairs are being laid out in rows, wine glasses transported between rooms and students getting changed into their debating finery.
+Inside Trinity College Dublin’s graduate memorial building, more commonly known as the GMB, chairs are being laid out in rows, wine glasses transported between rooms and students are getting changed into their debating finery.

-It is Thursday evening and members of the Philosophical or “Phil” debating society are preparing for their weekly debate.
+It is Thursday evening, and members of the Philosophical or “Phil” debating society are preparing for their weekly debate.
 This week’s motion is on whether solidarity with people of colour is possible.
 Another motion has been put forward for the coming days: this House has no faith in the Irish Government.

 Fine Gael and Fianna Fáil have had their time,” says Yvonne Farrell (21), who is a final-year political science and economics student and member of the Phil.